Ask us a question

 Yes.
 See ADA.gov Resources for details.

-• Third-party content that is not provided due to a contractual, licensing, or other formal arrangement.
+- Content posted to University of Iowa sites by a third party, where that content is not provided due to a contractual, licensing, or other formal arrangement.

 Do I need to fix all my digital files (Word, Excel, PowerPoint, PDFs, etc.) files?